appium/appium/docs/en/advanced-concepts/parallel-tests.md

 - `udid` the device id
 - `wdaLocalPort` unique wdaPort, as WDA defaults to 8100
-- `webkitDebugProxyPort` unique webKitProxy, as IWDP defaults to 27753
 - `derivedDataPath` set the unique derived data path root for each driver instance.
 This will help to avoid possible conflicts and to speed up the parallel execution.
+- `webkitDebugProxyPort` unique webKitProxy, as IWDP defaults to 27753 (Does not need for XCUITest driver)

 ### Troubleshooting

 When running on Jenkins, watch out for the [ProcessTreeKiller](https://wiki.jenkins.io/display/JENKINS/ProcessTreeKiller) when running multiple parallel test jobs on the same machine.
 If you are spawning simulators in one test job, Jenkins might kill all your simulators when the first test ends - causing errors in the remaining test jobs!

 Use `BUILD_ID=dontKillMe` to prevent this from happening.